meteozond/djangobar/readme.rst

-Jus generating page with development progress bar using information from
+Generating page with development progress bars for all versions using information form code.djangoproject.com api.